 Acorns Nursery School

 The Acorns Nursery School is a small setting owned by a charity, and it originally opened in 1984.
 It operates from a converted house situated in a residential area of Calcot in Berkshire.
 Acorns Nursery School is unique in that it has 3 Primary School teachers on its staff, together with fully qualified and experienced Nursery Nurses.
 This means that we are able to prepare children very successfully for starting school.
 Children have access to the four large rooms on the ground floor, a patio for ride on toys, and a large enclosed garden.
 Our unique "home from home" setting is very beneficial for young children, who enjoy the variety and "cosiness" of our premises.

 A maximum of 24 children in the mornings, and 18 children in the afternoons, can attend Acorns Nursery School.
-Acorns accepts children between the age of2 years old and 5 years old may attend at any one time.
-The nursery opens five days a week from 9.15 am to 4pm during term time only and offers sessional care.
+Acorns accepts children between the age of2 years old and 5 years old.
+The nursery opens five days a week (excluding Friday afternoons) from 9.15 am to 3.45pm during term time only and offers sessional care.